G-Code6/Remote-desktop/README.md

 <h1> Creating a virtual machine (VM) with Microsoft Azure
 & Remote Desktop with Windows / MacOS</h1>

-<h4> This tutorial shows how to create a Virtual Machine with Microsoft Azure and Accessing it via Remote Desktop.<h4>
+<h3> This tutorial shows how to create a Virtual Machine with Microsoft Azure and Accessing it via Remote Desktop.<h3>

+<h2>Environments and Technologies Used</h2>

+- Microsoft Azure (Virtual Machines/Computer)
+- Remote Desktop

+<h2>Operating Systems Used </h2>

+- Windows 10/MacOs </b>

 <h3>1.
 Create an Azure Account:</h3>